HOW DO I GET A LIBRARY CARD?

 Additionally, WCLS has made arrangements to give you access to Fraser Valley Regional Library (Canada), Sno-Isle Regional Library System, Timberland Regional Library System, and the Upper Skagit Library District.
 Bring your WCLS library card along with proof of your identity and current address to any of these libraries to apply to receive a card.
 Similarly, residents of these communities are eligible for a WCLS library card.

 WHAT ELSE CAN I DO WITH MY LIBRARY CARD?

 Your WCLS library card gives you access to the vast collection shared between our 10 branches and bookmobile: hundreds of thousands of books, audiobooks, DVDs, and CDs!

-It also give you access to all of our digital services.
+It also give you access to all of our digital content.
 Now you can use your library card to:

 - Check out eBooks and eAudiobooks

 - Download or stream free music

 - Learn languages